Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 8: Fish River Canyon & Quiver Tree Forest – Namibia

 We enjoy another early start this morning as we pack up camp and head east to the Fish River Canyon.
-Reaching the massive gorge we stop at the Hell`s Bend viewpoint to soak up the geological marvel.
+Reaching the massive gorge, we stop at the Hell`s Bend viewpoint to soak up the geological marvel.
 The Fish River Canyon is an impressive natural sight, being one of the world's biggest canyons.
-The Fish River Canyon Canyon is about 161 km in length and some 27 km wide, reaching depths of 550m in places.
-The canyon started forming along fault lines about 350 million years ago due to tectonic movement followed by water erosion.
+The Fish River Canyon is about 161 km in length and some 27 km wide, reaching depths of 550m in places.
+The canyon started forming along fault lines about 350 million years ago due to tectonic movement, followed by water erosion.

 • Meals included: Breakfast, Lunch & Dinner